 Introduction

 As discussed in Chapter 1, the Platte River Recovery Implementation Program (PRRIP or Program) attempted to estimate the sediment deficit in the Program’s Associated Habitat Reach (AHR) created by the J2 Return structure using various measured and theoretical sediment transport functions that tie transport to flow.
-The estimated deficit ranged from 50,000 tons per year (T/yr) between Overton Bridge and Kearney (Tetra Tech, 2017), to a 109,000 T/yr deficit between Overton and Elm Creek (The Flatwater Group, Inc, 2010).
+The estimated deficit ranged from 50,000 tons per year (35,000 yd3/yr) between Overton Bridge and Kearney (Tetra Tech, 2017), to a 109,000 tons per year (73,000 yd3/yr) deficit between Overton and Elm Creek (The Flatwater Group, Inc, 2010).
 The 2017 estimate is less than half that of the 2010 estimate, despite covering a longer stretch of river with no major sediment sources.
 This disparity underlines the uncertainty and difficulty in comparing theoretical and field sediment data.

 The Program began a full-scale sediment augmentation management experiment in 2017 with the purpose of offsetting the deficit and assessing effectiveness of augmentation in stabilizing the J2 Return Channel.
 Specifically, the Program began to augment 60,000–80,000 tons (40,000 – 60,000 yd3) of sediment immediately downstream of the J2 Return each year.
 Effectiveness is assessed using Light Detection and Ranging (LiDAR) topographic data and hydraulic modeling data to measure actual volumetric change in our study area.
 This approach, dubbed the “morphological approach” (Anderson, 2019; Vericat, et al., 2017), makes the most of our high-resolution LiDAR data to calculate change under known (or mostly known) circumstances.